frostt-tensor/frostt-tensor.github.io/tensors/file-formats.md

 the last entry provides the non-zero value.
 Indices start from one.

 #### Example
-This is an order-4 tensor with 4 non-zeros:
+This is a fourth-order tensor with five non-zeros:

     1 1 1 1 1.0
     1 1 2 1 2.0
     2 2 2 1 3.0
     2 3 1 2 4.0
+    3 1 1 2 5.0

 ### Mode mappings (.map)